pkarsy/rfboot/help/Installation.md

 ```
 > sudo adduser myusername dialout
 ```
-You need to logout and login again for the changes to take effect
+You need to logout and login again for the changes to take effect, but don't do it know.
+Proceed to the next step
 - ISP programmer
-For USBasp

 ```
 > sudo nano /etc/udev/rules.d/52-my.rules
 ```
-add the line
+For USBasp add the line
 ```
 ATTR{idVendor}=="16c0", ATTR{idProduct}=="05dc", MODE="666"
 ```